 Gocek Blue Cruise Tour – Hire your luxury Turkish Gulet, Motor Yacht, or Sailing Yacht, then start an unforgettable journey on the Mediterranean Sea.
 Blue Cruise Turkey is one of Turkey’s most preferred vacation types.
 Blue Cruise Turkey offers you a fantastic trip in the southwest of Turkey.
-Once you rent your gulet, motor yacht, or sailing yacht, you start your journey by visiting; Gocek, Kille Buku, Bedri Rahmi Bay (Taskaya), Sarsala Bay, Cleopatras’ Bath, Gobun Bay, Yavansu Bay, Domuz Island, Tersane Island, Yassica Islands, Boynuzbuku.
+Once you rent your gulet, motor yacht, or sailing yacht, you start your journey by visiting; Gocek, Kille Buku, Bedri Rahmi Bay (Taskaya), Sarsala Bay, Cleopatras’ Bath, Gobun Bay, Yavansu Bay, Domuz Island, Tersane Island, Yassica Islands, Boynuzbuku, and the ancient ruins.

 Gocek has many attractions for visitors arriving by sea; picturesque islands, each surrounded by decidedly beautiful bays and turquoise waters, combine to create an inviting landscape.
 The Gulf of Gocek, consisting of sheltered anchorages and ports to explore, makes it a popular stop for ships traveling the Mediterranean.
 Sea and local accommodation include six different marinas, which must meet the needs of almost every yacht.
 Gocek is an excellent gateway to the South Aegean coastline and the Mediterranean Sea.
 It is an ideal starting point for many spectacular destinations on various routes with its green coast, paradise coves, and turquoise waters.
 November, after the first time, Gocek’s reputation has spread to the world.
 A long holiday season that starts in early April and continues until November offers plenty of opportunities for a holiday visit.